AneryPatel/TheHappyMammoths/Checkpoint 2/README.md

 ## Pre-requisites

 For this checkpoint we will be using Tableu, a software that is necessary to have installed to be able to open the .twb files.
+You can download it from the website: https://www.tableau.com/products/desktop/download

 When a .twb file is opened, you will need to connect to the cdpd database with the credentials:

 user: cpdbstudent
 pw: DataSci4AI